-There are many influences on the value or price of a used Boston Whaler, including replacement cost, age, condition, motor, trailer, location, provenance, and desirability.
+There are many influences on the value or price of a used Boston Whaler, including replacement cost, age, condition, engine, trailer, location, provenance, and desirability.
 In some regions, seasonal fluctuations in price also occur.
 As in any transaction, the motivation of the seller and buyer may also affect the price.
 Consideration of all these factors will help in determining if a used Boston Whaler represents a good value for purchase or sale.

 Perhaps the greatest influence on the price of a used Boston Whaler is the current pricing of a similar new boat.
-Generally, the price of new boats has been steadily increasing year to year, but occasionally there will be a new lower bench mark price that can affect the value of many used boats.
-For example, in 2000 Boston Whaler introduced a new 13-foot model that was very aggressively priced at $7,995 including motor and trailer.
+Generally, the price of new boats has been steadily increasing year to year, but occasionally there will be a new lower benchmark price that can affect the value of many used boats.
+For example, in 2000 Boston Whaler introduced a new 13-foot model that was very aggressively priced at $7,995 including engine and trailer.
 While this boat is not an exact duplicate of the many thousands and thousands of "classic" 13-footers, it does represent very similar functionality and utility.
 Its comparatively low price is bound to affect the market for similar 13-foot Boston Whalers.
 Buyers looking for used 13-foot boats will have to weigh their value against a new 13-footer for $7,995.

-Aside from the special case of the new 13-footer, the price for new Whalers of similar design to the classic models has been steadily increasing, providing the used market with upward price pressure.
+Aside from the special case of the new 13-footer, the price for new Whalers of design similar to the classic models has been steadily increasing, providing the used market with upward price pressure.
 It is not uncommon for used Boston Whaler boats to sell for more than their original price, especially boats more than twenty years old.

 Boston Whaler boats depreciate with age, but the slope of this curve is not too steep.
 The greatest depreciation occurs within the first few years, then decreases after that.
 After ten years, the hull is no longer under factory warranty, so the eleventh year may represent a larger decline in price than previous years.
 At some point, perhaps nearing 20 years of age, the hull enters the category of "older" and does not suffer much additional depreciation based on age.
-Condition, especially for these "older" hulls, is more of a factor than age.
+Condition, especially for these "older" hulls, is more a factor in price than age.
 At some point, a very well preserved boat may enter the "vintage" or "collectable" state, and its value may actually increase with age, provided a buyer exists with historical interests.

 I don't know of any formula-based solution for assessing the depreciation, but were there one, assuming the new prices didn't keep rising, it would have to reflect parameters something like this: